Back to Blog

 VoiceFlow Journal launched recently with complete on-device AI processing.
 All voice recognition and analysis happens locally on your phone.
 Strong privacy story, mood tracking, and streak features. iOS only.
 Still early (50+ downloads), but interesting for privacy-maximalists who want zero cloud processing.

 The Emotional Calendar visualizes your mood patterns over weeks and months without requiring manual ratings.
 The Intelligent Feed surfaces past entries at relevant moments.
-Smart Notifications send contextual check-ins based on what you’ve actually said, not generic reminders.
+Smart Notifications send contextual check-ins based on what you’ve said, not generic reminders.

 Live transcription shows words as you speak. iOS only currently.

 What makes it different from other voice apps: most voice journals treat speech as text input that happens to come from your mouth.
-Lound treats voice as the primary modality and designs features around how people actually think out loud, including the tangents, the half-formed thoughts, and the emotional subtext that typing filters out.
+Lound treats voice as the primary modality and designs features around how people think out loud, including the tangents, the half-formed thoughts, and the emotional subtext that typing filters out.

-Evaluation Framework: What Actually Matters
+Evaluation Framework: What Matters

 When evaluating AI journaling apps, consider these factors in order of importance: